Independent contractor misclassification penalties

 For example:

-- European countries often impose a per-violation fine for non-compliance.
+- Typically, European countries often impose a per-violation fine for non-compliance.

-- In Brazil or South Korea, fines may be coupled with mandatory registration of the worker and retroactive benefit payments.
+- In some countries, fines may be coupled with mandatory registration of the worker and retroactive benefit payments.

 Reputational Damage